lorenzoFabbri/lorenzoFabbri/README.md

 ### Hi there 👋

 - 🔭 I am a PhD student at the Barcelona Institute for Global Health (ISGlobal).
-- 🌱 My main topic of interest is the use of modern Causal Inference methods to answer questions in the broad field of Environmental Epidemiology.
+- 🌱 My research interests focus on the use of transparent causal inference methods to answer questions in the broad field of environmental epidemiology.
+- @ You can also find me on [Bluesky](https://bsky.app/profile/epilorenzo.bsky.social).
-- 😄 Pronouns: He/Him.
+- 😄 Pronouns: he/him.